 Analysis and Reporting

-Even if other fitness trackers could record all the metrics the WHOOP strap does, the recordings would be virtually useless without a method to interpret the data.
+Even if other fitness trackers could record all the metrics the WHOOP strap does, the recordings would be virtually useless without a method for interpreting the data.
 Without proper analysis and reporting, you can’t identify trends and take corrective action.

-That’s what I like so much about WHOOP: it makes sense of my data, keeps learning and calibrating, helps me understand what all of that information means, and shows me what I can do to improve.
+That’s what I like so much about WHOOP: it makes sense of my data, it keeps learning and calibrating, it helps me understand what all of that information means, and it shows me what I can do to improve.

-WHOOP promises up to 30 hours of battery life, while Apple claims the Apple Watch lasts for up to 18 hours on a single charge.
+WHOOP promises up to five days of battery life, while Apple claims the Apple Watch lasts for up to 18 hours on a single charge.

 However, there is a significant difference between these two devices as far as workouts are concerned.
 As you might remember, the WHOOP band constantly measures your heart rate.
-As a result, working out doesn’t impact the strap’s battery life much.
+As a result, working out doesn’t significantly impact the strap’s battery life.

 The heart rate sensor of the Apple Watch, on the other hand, only stays on continuously during workouts.
 As a result, the longer or more frequently you work out, the quicker the battery drains.

-Practically, that means, I can start a workout with the WHOOP band at 20% battery charge without having to fear it’ll run out of juice halfway into the workout.
+Practically speaking, that means you can start a workout with the WHOOP band at 20% battery charge without having to worry that it’ll run out of juice halfway through.
 I would never do that with an Apple Watch because it would likely die.

-The Apple Watch has implemented step counting using a so-called pedometer.
+The Apple Watch has implemented step counting using a pedometer.
 WHOOP doesn’t do that.
-Instead, the company uses an accelerometer to detect all motion, not just motion associated with walking.
+Instead, the company uses an accelerometer to detect all motion — not just the motion associated with walking.